openhab/openhab-addons/addons/binding/org.openhab.binding.miio/README.md

 ## Supported Things

-The following things are available:
+The following things types are available:

 | ThingType        | Description                                                                                                              |
 |------------------|--------------------------------------------------------------------------------------------------------------------------|